AnnaGenina/pyGravSphere/README.md

 ## Issues

-Contact me at *anna.genina@durham.ac.uk*.
+Contact me at *agenina@mpa-garching.mpg.de*.
 If it's wrong, we'll fix it.

 ## License